salmanulfarzy/spaceship-prompt/.github/ISSUE_TEMPLATE/Support_Question.md

 ---
-name: 🤗 Support Question
+name: "\U0001F917 Support Question"
-about: If you have a question 💬 about configuring prompt
+about: "If you have a question \U0001F4AC about configuring prompt"
+title: ''
+labels: ''
+assignees: ''

 ---